volatiletech/sqlboiler/CONTRIBUTING.md

    ./boil.sh gen [driver]
    ```

-1. You may need to install following package before able to run the test.
+1. You may need to install following package before able to run the tests.

    ```
    go get -u github.com/volatiletech/null